This website — its models, collections, and presentation — are a project of Dr. Randall Grayson.

-- 25 years of professional psychology, focus on human development
+- 25 years of professional psychology, focused on human development

 - Taught at 4 colleges/universities

-- 1000+ books on human development, and meaning/purpose/happiness
+- Reading 1000+ books on human development, and meaning/purpose/happiness

 - Level 2 (of 3) certified in the Gottman Method

-- Countless journal articles / dozens of workshops and professional trainings, post-doctorate
+- Attending dozens of workshops and professional trainings, post-doctorate

 - 2000+ people interviewed about themselves and their meaning; teens to 90+, dozens of countries.
 Nearly 800 in a 2+ hour live, one-on-one interview format.

 - Reading over 130 magazines per year, mostly from subscriptions, and some random retail shelf picks as well

 - Daily, intentional, lived-experience with dozens of adults and children